How Rome Turns Paul and David Upside Down

 Vos on Justification and Union with Christ

-Geerhardus Vos (1862-1949) was a Dutch Reformed theologian who taught at the theological college of the Christian Reformed Church (later Calvin Seminary) and most famously at Princeton Theological Seminary.
-Though typically neglected by mainline (i.e., liberal and Barthian) writers because of his . . .
+Geerhardus Vos (1862-1949) was a Dutch Reformed theologian who taught at theological college of the Christian Reformed Church (later Calvin Seminary) and most famously at Princeton Theological Seminary.
+Though typically neglected by mainline (i.e., liberal and Barthian) writers because of his commitment . . .
 Continue reading →